hammerlab/cycledash/DEVELOP.md

 ./run.sh
 ```

-Start a worker to process the queue:
+Start a worker to process the queue.
+Make sure RabbitMQ is up and running!

 ```
 ./worker.sh Bob # Or whatever you want to name your worker.